-Notice is hereby given that, on 23rd October 2018, Torfaen County Borough Council, in exercise of its powers under the Gambling Act 2005, approved the Statement of Licensing Policy.
-The Statement of Licensing Policy will be published on 3rd January 2019 and will come into force on 31st January 2019.
+Notice is hereby given that on 19th October 2021, Torfaen County Borough Council, in exercise of its powers under the Gambling Act 2005, approved the Statement of Licensing Policy.
+The Statement of Licensing Policy will be published on 22nd December 2021 and will come into force on 31st January 2022.

 The Statement of Licensing Policy will be available for inspection at Ty Blaen Torfaen, Panteg Way, New Inn NP4 0LS from the date of publication between the hours of 9am and 1pm Monday to Friday.
 The Statement of Licensing Policy may also be inspected on the Council's website.

 Rachel Jowitt - Chief Officer - Neighbourhoods, Planning and Public Protection

 Statement of Licensing Policy